ebylmz/GTUCAD/README.md

 IMPLEMENTATION
 ---------------------
-There are plenty of created data structures to provide easy to use functions.
+There are plenty of created data structures to provide easy to use interface.
 One of the most important ones are given below.

 1. CAD2D:
     Data structure to keep all the CAD content.
 Export/import